 The target population for this study will be adjunct facutly in online colleges from the midwestern United States.

 Random sampling will ensure eligible participants meet the inclusion/exclusion criteria of part-time non-tenure track faculty teaching college-level courses solely through an online instructional delivery format.
-Exclusion criteria for this study would be individuals who teach college-level courses in hybrid, blended, or on-campus formats for any of their teaching load.
-This study would also exclude individuals who are additionally employed outside of higher education.
+The exclusion criteria for this study would be individuals who teach college-level courses in hybrid, blended, or on-campus formats for any of their teaching load.
+This study would also exclude individuals employed outside of higher education.
 This study excludes individuals who have retired and since returned in an adjunct status.
 The random sampling will continue until a sample size of 381 is attained.
 Permission to recruit participants will be secured from the institutional research board.

 Hypotheses

-Correlational:
+Correlational

-H0: No statistically significant relationship exists between spiritual engagement scores and the need for recovery from work scores among adjunct faculty in online higher education institutions.
+H01: No statistically significant relationship exists between spiritual rest subscale scores and the need for recovery from work scores among adjunct faculty in online higher education institutions.

-Ha: A statistically significant relationship exists between spiritual engagement scores and the need for recovery from work scores among adjunct faculty in online higher education institutions.
+Ha1: A statistically significant relationship exists between spiritual rest subscale scores and the need for recovery from work scores among adjunct faculty in online higher education institutions.

+H02: No statistically significant relationship exists between spiritual rest subscale scores and years of adjunct teaching experience among adjunct faculty in online higher education institutions.

+Ha2: A statistically significant relationship exists between spiritual rest subscale scores and years of adjunct teaching experience among adjunct faculty in online higher education institutions.

+H03: No statistically significant relationship exists between recovery from work scores and years of adjunct teaching experience among adjunct faculty in online higher education institutions.

+Ha3: A statistically significant relationship exists between recovery from work scores and years of adjunct teaching experience among adjunct faculty in online higher education institutions.

 Data Analysis Plan

-Quantitative:
+Quantitative

 This study will test data for normality and relevant assumptions of appropriate statistical procedures.
 If data do not meet assumptions for parametric procedures (results apply to the population), nonparametric procedures (results apply only to the sample) will be utilized.